remmel/OcclusionFusion/fusion_with_occlusion/README.md

 2. Update max depth in fusion.py, currently sending maximum depth of first frame.
 Can do better.
 Need to calculate the bound of the segmented object in complete video
 3. Refactor TSDF code, one bigger kernel better that smaller kernel but we can create a folder dedicated to TSDF for better understanding
 7. Deleting optical flow data for now.
 Might need to saved later.
-13. If some cluster has not nodes in reduced cluster what shoud we do ?
 14. Visvualize num_iterations hyperparamater for erosotion while adding new nodes
 16. Replace direct get such as tsdf.canonical_model, warpfiled.deformed_model with get_canonical_model, get_deformed_graph_nodes
 18. Update logger to show colored log, defined in self.log